adafruit/Adafruit_CircuitPython_GFX/docs/api.rst

 ..
 If your library file(s) are nested in a directory (e.g. /adafruit_foo/foo.py)
 .. use this format as the module name: "adafruit_foo.foo"

-.. automodule:: Adafruit_gfx.gfx
+.. automodule:: adafruit_gfx.gfx
    :members:

-.. automodule:: Adafruit_gfx.fonts.gfx_standard_font_01
+.. automodule:: adafruit_gfx.fonts.gfx_standard_font_01
    :members: